Miami Dolphins: Retired numbers

-Miami Dolphins Individual Awards
+As of 2025, neither Taylor nor Thomas have had their numbers retired despite being inducted into the Pro Football Hall of Fame in 2017 and 2023, respectively.

+Individual award winners

-Listed below are the individuals who have won the following NFL, Super Bowl, and Pro Bowl MVP awards, the Offensive and Defensive Rookie and Player of the Year awards, the winners of the prestigious Walter Payton Man of the Year Award, and the winner of the Coach of the Year Award for the Miami Dolphins.
+Listed below are the individuals who have won the following NFL, Super Bowl, and Pro Bowl MVP awards, the Offensive and Defensive Rookie and Player of the Year awards, the Comeback Player of the Year winners, the winners of the prestigious NFL Walter Payton Man of the Year Award, and the winner of the Coach of the Year Award for the Miami Dolphins.
 Bold indicates those elected to the Pro Football Hall of Fame.

-Miami Dolphins NFL All-Decade Team and 100 All-Time Team selections
+NFL All-Decade Team and 100th Anniversary All-Time Team selections

-The following are Miami Dolphins (players and/or coaches) who have been selected to an "All-Decade Team", or the NFL 100 All-Time Team by the Pro Football Hall of Fame selection committee.
+The following are Miami Dolphins (players and/or coaches) who have been selected to an "All-Decade Team", or the NFL 100th Anniversary All-Time Team by the Pro Football Hall of Fame selection committee.
 Bold indicates those elected to the Pro Football Hall of Fame.

 Pro Bowl selections

-Many former and current Miami Dolphins players have represented the franchise in the Pro Bowl.
-Below is a list of current or former players that play or have played for the Miami Dolphins that have been selected to at least five Pro Bowls.
-Bold indicates those elected to the Pro Football Hall of Fame.
+Many former and current Miami Dolphins players have represented the franchise in the Pro Bowl (or the AFL All-Star Game).
+Below is a list of current or former players that play or have played for the Miami Dolphins that have been selected to at least three Pro Bowls.